bootstrap-styled/v4/README.md

 ## How ?

 It's fully written in javascript, the API is working for every React application.
-Everyone use the same theme set of variables, or can create a new scope of variables.
+Everyone use the same set of theme variables or can create a new scope of variables.

 Every UI created with it can be shared and maintained in **Community** without any risks of breaking change for anyone thanks to the simplicity of [extending styles](https://www.styled-components.com/docs/basics#extending-styles) anywhere.

-Using **@bootstrap-styled/v4**, you can quickly prototype things that will be working in other's Bootstrap Styled applications.
+Using **@bootstrap-styled/v4**, you can quickly prototype things that will be working in other's Bootstrap Styled applications without code change.

 ## Documentation